Healthy Parks,

 Parks.
 Schools.
 Neighborhoods

-City of Spokane Parks & Recreation is proposing a levy for public vote in November 2025 to improve parks in neighborhoods city-wide.
+The Spokane Parks Levy is a $240 million, 20-year initiative approved by voters in November 2025 to enhance every park in every neighborhood across the City of Spokane.
 The plan reflects the top community requests for park improvements, based on extensive feedback gathered during our 2021/2022 master planning.

-The proposal is part of a collaboration with Spokane Public Schools called Together Spokane – two separate initiatives with one goal of improving Spokane Neighborhoods.
+The initiative is part of a collaboration with Spokane Public Schools called Together Spokane – two separate initiatives with one goal of improving Spokane neighborhoods.

 • Enhanced security by more than doubling our Special Commission Park Ranger team